 - Litigation and transactional teams needing citation-verified AI answers

-- Practices where defensible research is non-negotiable
+- Lawyers for whom defensible research is non-negotiable

 Pricing